-CLEVELAND, Ohio (WOIO) - The latest update from the Ohio Department of Health on Tuesday showed eight deaths and 564 confirmed coronavirus cases statewide.
+CLEVELAND, Ohio (WOIO) - The latest update from the Ohio Department of Health on Sunday showed 39 deaths from the coronavirus and 1,933 confirmed cases statewide.

 Gov. Mike DeWine signed a stay-at-home order for all Ohioans, which went into effect at 11:59 p.m. on March 23 and extends into early April.

 - 39 deaths from coronavirus now confirmed in Ohio, 1,933 cases statewide

 - Gov. DeWine extends Ohio school closures to May 1 during coronavirus pandemic

 - Ohio’s coronavirus hospitalization rate is approximately 25%